-Named “Best New Race of 2018” by Triathlete Magazine, the Challenge Daytona Triathlon Festival weekend at the World Center of Racing includes sprint and middle distance triathlons, a Junior Challenge kids’ race, relay categories, duathlon and aquabike events, and 5K/10K run/walk events.
+Named “Best New Race of 2018” by Triathlete Magazine, the international multi-sport Challenge Daytona Triathlon Festival weekend at the World Center of Racing includes sprint and middle distance triathlons, a Junior Challenge youth race (ages 8 to 17), relay categories, duathlon and aquabike events, and 5K/10K run/walk events.

 Building on the success of the inaugural CHALLENGEDAYTONA triathlon in December 2018, race organizers announced the new “Daytona Distance Under the Lights” format for the 2019 professional field.
 Synced to happen at sunset, the event, which is exclusive to professional athletes, will be highlighted by a 15-lap (37.5-mile) bike course and 8.2-mile run course taking place under the lights of the track at Daytona International Speedway.

 The top six male and female finishers in each Middle Distance Triathlon age group will qualify for entry to THECHAMPIONSHIP in June 2020 at the x-bionic sphere in Samorin, Slovakia.

 Women’s 2018 winner Sarah Haskins summed up the experience, saying, “I’ve been racing for 15 years and this is truly one of the coolest experiences I have ever had racing.
 The venue, the organizers, the volunteers, the fans—just incredible.”